microsoft/vcpkg-docs/vcpkg/commands/export.md

 ```

 will export all packages currently installed to the `.\exports` directory in zip format.
 The `--zip` option specifies tht the exported packages should be compressed into a zip file.

+### Standard Integration

+Most export formats contain a standard set of integration files:

+- A [CMake toolchain][cmake] at `/scripts/buildsystems/vcpkg.cmake`
+- [MSBuild props/targets][msbuild] at `/scripts/buildsystems/msbuild/vcpkg.props` and `/scripts/buildsystems/msbuild/vcpkg.targets`

+Some export formats differ from this standard set; see the individual format help below for more details.

 ### Formats